evildracula/evildracula.github.io/aboutme.md

 `2013.08-2016.12`
 >  The bedrock system is service platform for Walmart underlying infrastructure.
 >
->  The system integrates among OMS, Carrier and Email systems on ETL and transformation between systems.
+>  The system integrates among `OMS`, `Carrier` and `Email` systems on ETL and transformation between systems.
 It's the bridge between inner and outer system.
 We devote not only to improve the stability of the system but also commit to adapt to the explosive growth of the business needs.
 >
 >  While onsite, he took quick reaction to the raised change request during the E2E phase of Pangaea migration with patient communication with onsite colleague, comprehensive analysis of business logic and rapid iteration of deployment.
 Also he tried his best to analyze the potentiality and resolve the task of issue by engaging with team both offshore and onsite.
 >
 >  Black Friday and Cyber Monday, which are the most important events for customer, is a big challenge to the stability and performance of the system.
 Customer did want to execute a drill, which could provide a practical situation, to tune the system to the best of it.
-He set up a stress test tool which could simulate the actual situation (Algorism could be changed between ‘Round Robin Load Balance’ and ‘Random Load Balance’) and stress of the Holidays.
+He set up a stress test tool which could simulate the actual situation (Algorism could be changed between `Round Robin Load Balance` and `Random Load Balance`) and stress of the Holidays.
 Customer got benefit from simulation result bypreparation to prevent crash caused by insufficient system bandwidth.

 ---